Open-EO/openeo-web-editor/README.md

 * `edit-node` Opens the parameter editor for a single process node on start-up.
 Must have the `process` parameter being set, otherwise will be ignored.
 You can set two types of values:
   * `1`: If only a single node is being added, opens this node without explicitly naming it.
   * Otherwise, the value must correspond to the node identifier without `#` at the beginning.
+* `preview-collection` Shows the preview of a Collection on the map upon start.

 Example: <https://editor.openeo.org?server=https://earthengine.openeo.org&discover=1&process=https://raw.githubusercontent.com/Open-EO/openeo-earthengine-driver/master/tests/data/sample-processgraph.json>